sguox002/leetcode/leetcode-all.md

 ****
 ->>

+<<-1493	Longest Subarray of 1's After Deleting One Element    		58.6%	Medium
+sliding window with at most one 0 inside. record previous 0 position.
+->>

+<<-1208	Get Equal Substrings Within Budget    		42.9%	Medium
+two equal length string s and t, we want to change s to t by same locations at the cost of |s[i]-t[i]|. given a maxcost, and find the longest substring <=maxcost. sliding window.
+->>

+<<-1695.
+Maximum Erasure value.
+given an array of positive numbers, erase a subarray containing unique elements. return the max sum of the erased subarray. using hashmap or hashset. (using hashset, when you add an element which is present in hashset, keep popping left elements until the element is not present).
+****
+->>

+### sliding window equivalent.

 <<-1040	Moving Stones Until Consecutive II    		53.3%	Medium
 min move and max move
 sliding window for min: find the window with length=n with min empty slots or max filled.